Note: Fred Sanders’s book The Deep Things of God: How the Trinity Changes Everything, prompted the following thoughts.

 The Trinity = The Gospel

 Christians should care about the Trinity because without the Trinity we have no gospel.
 The Bible unveils both the gospel of God and the God of the gospel—the surprising story of a God who aims to share the joy of his life with fallen sinners bent on their own self-destruction (Jn.
 15:11).
 Yet whether we realize it or not, as soon as we begin talking about Jesus and salvation, we’re ushered into the “happy land of the Trinity” (68).
 How and why is this the case?
 It’s the case, because, as Sanders highlights, “The Trinity is the presupposition of the gospel” (25).
-Such an assertion is made plain when we call to mind that 1) the Father sent the Son to accomplish our redemption (Jn.
-3:16) and 2) that the Spirit applies the gospel to human hearts (Eph.
+This assertion is made plain when we call to mind that 1) the Father sent the Son to accomplish our redemption (Jn.
+3:16) and 2) the Spirit applies the gospel to human hearts (Eph.
 1:13–14).

 Dipping into theological language, we need to see that soteriology (the doctrine of salvation) is grounded in the atonement of Christ, which is predicated upon the Son’s incarnation, which is a result of the Father sending his beloved Son on a rescue mission.
 Get it?
 Divine rescue, therefore, is “a Trinitarian affair.”
 And if our salvation is a Trinitarian affair, then we should tune in, sit up straight, move forward in our seats, and listen well: “God’s begetting [the Son] ought to have the tribute of our reverent silence.”